 § 40.63.
-Continuing education.
+Continuing education for direct access certificateholder.

-CertificateholderA licensed physical therapist who holds a certificate of authorization to practice physical therapy without a referral.
+Certificateholder—A licensed physical therapist who holds a certificate of authorization to practice physical therapy without a referral.

-Contact hourA unit of measure equaling 60 minutes of participation in an approved continuing education course or program.(b) Continuing education requirement for renewal of certificate of authorization.
-Beginning after the first renewal of the certificate of authorization, as a condition of certificate renewal, a physical therapist shall have completed during the preceding biennium a minimum of 20 contact hours of physical therapy continuing education related to keeping the certificateholder apprised of advancements and new developments in the practice of the physical therapy profession.
-At least 10 of the 20 contact hours shall be in evaluative procedures to treat a person without a referral.
+(b) Continuing education requirement for renewal of certificate of authorization.
+Beginning after the first renewal of the certificate of authorization, as a condition of certificate renewal, a physical therapist shall have completed during the preceding biennium a minimum of 30 contact hours of physical therapy continuing education related to keeping the certificateholder apprised of advancements and new developments in the practice of the physical therapy profession.
+At least 10 of the 30 contact hours shall be in evaluative procedures to treat a person without a referral.
+During renewal periods prior to January 1, 2013, a direct access certificateholder need complete only 20 hours of continuing education, including at least 10 hours in evaluative procedures.

-(d) Approved sponsors; acceptable courses and programs.
+(d) Approved courses and programs.

 (2) Irrespective of the sponsor, the Board reserves the right to reject a continuing education course or program submitted by a certificateholder if it is outside the scope of practice of physical therapy.
-The Board will not accept courses or programs which are unrelated to the actual practice of physical therapyfor example, instruction in office management or practice building.
-A certificate holder will be notified of a rejected course or program in writing, along with the reason for the rejection.
+The Board will not accept courses or programs which are unrelated to the actual practice of physical therapy—for example, instruction in office management or practice building.
+A certificate-holder will be notified of a rejected course or program in writing, along with the reason for the rejection.

 (i) Offers courses or programs, or both, with specific learning objectives geared to improve the professional competence of the participant.